GMW3144/SubgraphIsomorphisms/README.md

 # SubgraphIsomorphisms

 Subgraph Isomorphism is finding instances of a query graph in a larger target graph.
-This program does a number of tasks relating to subgraph matching, and the main function exists within "SubgraphIsomorphism.java".
+This program does a number of tasks relating to subgraph matching, and the main function exists within "SubgraphIsomorphism.java" (within SubgraphIsomorphism Folder).
 It is used as follows: <br />
 - **KnownGraphs \<queryFile\> \<targetFile\> \<isomorphismsFileName\> \<statisticsFile\> -** Find the subgraph isomorphism between two know graphs.
 Writes Isomorphisms to isomorphismsFileName and statistics to statisticsFile.<br />
 - **Estimate \<queryFile\> \<targetFile\> \<outputFile\> -**